ISISNeutronMuon/MDANSE-Examples/tutorials/tutorial2-van-hove-function/README.md

 as time advances, the van Hove function begins to flatten and the correlation hole around each atom begins to fill up.
-The correlation hole is absence of atoms that exists around each atom due to the short-range repulsive effects between atoms.
+The correlation hole is absence of atoms that exists around each atom due to the short-range repulsion between atoms.
 On the PDF the correlation hole is the part at short distances with values of zero.
 As time progresses, the atoms move and this allows other atoms to move into the correlation hole.